FlyingWorkshop/market-design/book/sponsored-search-auctions.md

 2000s: Google and Overture modify keyword auction to have advertisers pay minimum amount necessary to maintain their position (GSP).

-Auction design becomes more sophisticated; auctions used to allocate advertising on many webpages, not just search.
+Auction design becomes more sophisticated; auctions used to allocate advertising on many web pages, not just search.

 ## Assignment Model (Variation)